t-mullen/video-stream-merger/README.md

 A convenience function to merge a HTML5 MediaElement instead of a MediaStream.

-`id` is a string used to remove of update the index of the stream later.
+`id` is a string used to remove or update the index of the stream later.

 `mediaElement` is a **playing** HTML5 Audio or Video element.